 In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
-The Statement is effective for the fiscal year ending June 30, 2019.
+The requirements of this Statement are effective for the fiscal year ending June 30, 2019.
 The Authority has not determined the effect of this Statement.